yyzeng/ppInk/readme.md

     3 preset cliparts are also available: they can be configured in the option dialogbox, or for the time of the session through a right or long click on the selected button.

+    **Animated Cliparts are now supported**: APNG and animaged-GIF are supported.
+By default animations are supported forever. you can specify duration or loops using square brackets: negative means the object will be destroyed at the end. x after the number means, the number indicated information in loop percent. eg: ppInkClipart.png -> animated for ever
+       ppInkClipart[5.2].png -> animated for 5.2 sec and then animation stops ppInkClipart[-3.1].png -> animated for 3.1 sec and then disappear
+       ppInkClipart[3.5x].png -> animated for 3 cycles and a half and then animation stops ppInkClipart[-2x].png -> animated for 2 cycles and then disappear

 -   Snapshot:
     Short click : Take a snapshot and exit after
-    Long click : Take a snapshot and return to inking mode (keeping data); use alt+Hokey to do that with keyboard
+    Long click : Take a snapshot and return to inking mode (keeping data); use alt+Hokey to do that with keyboard note that an option is available to invert behaviors between Long and short click

 *Magnetic*